Flytre/Mechanix/README.md

 For a list of features please check the mods [wiki](https://www.flytre.net/mechanix)!

 ## License
 You may notice the license is All Rights Reserved.
-Luckily, I have outlined your powers below:
+Luckily, I have outlined your powers here [license](https://github.com/Flytre/Mechanix/blob/master/LICENSE):

-#### You may:

--Download and use this mod.

--Package and publish this mod as part of any modpack with at least 20 other mods.

--Publish commercial/non-commercial media featuring this mod.

--View and learn from the source code of this mod.

-#### You may not:

--Redistribute this in its entirety as source or compiled code unless it is in a release posted on curseforge.com, and only then if it is part of a modpack.

--Create or distribute code which contains 50% or more Functionally Equivalent Statements* from this repository.

 *A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result within the context of a Minecraft mod or addon.
 Basically you can't copy the code, rename the variables, add whitespace and say it's different.
 It's not.